Natural Resource Management

 The urban forest contains all the trees and vegetation in a community with all the same functions, interactions and interdependence of components of a native forest.
 The urban forest is, in fact, an ecosystem.
 All the plants on all private and public property, animals, streets, sidewalks, utilities, building, soil, water, and most importantly, people are part of the urban forest.
 Urban forests primarily provide services rather than goods and are managed for social values in addition to economic, environmental, and ecological benefits.
 Trees growing on private lands compose the majority of the urban forests.

-Funding Opportunties
+Grant Opportunties

 The Urban and Community Forestry Program provides funding to local governments, educational institutions, Native–American tribal governments and non-profit groups for urban forestry projects.